lcao1812/janus-demo/README.md

 https://github.com/agonza1/reunitus.

 ## Setup
-Build the Janus docker image by running <code>docker build . -t janus</code>.
+Build the Janus docker image by running <code>docker build . -t janus</code> within the janus folder.
 Also be sure to run <code>npm install</code> in the reunitus and express projects.

 ## Startup
 Start the docker image, either with the docker desktop client or the docker cli.
 Either way, ensure that port <code>8088</code> is assigned to the container on your local machine.
 Start the react dev server with <code>npm start</code>.
 Start the express server with